unicode-org/icu4x/ffi/diplomat/cpp/docs/source/script_ffi.rst

         See the `Rust documentation for contains <https://unicode-org.github.io/icu4x-docs/doc/icu/properties/script/struct.ScriptExtensionsSet.html#method.contains>`__ for more information.

+    .. cpp:function:: size_t count() const

+        Get the number of scripts contained in here

+        See the `Rust documentation for iter <https://unicode-org.github.io/icu4x-docs/doc/icu/properties/script/struct.ScriptExtensionsSet.html#method.iter>`__ for more information.

+    .. cpp:function:: diplomat::result<uint16_t, std::monostate> script_at(size_t index) const

+        Get script at index, returning an error if out of bounds

+        See the `Rust documentation for iter <https://unicode-org.github.io/icu4x-docs/doc/icu/properties/script/struct.ScriptExtensionsSet.html#method.iter>`__ for more information.

 .. cpp:class:: ICU4XScriptWithExtensions

     An ICU4X ScriptWithExtensions map object, capable of holding a map of codepoints to scriptextensions values